rasa/php_installer/README.md

 # php_installer

-php_installer lets you download and install PHP 5, the PECL extensions, the PHP Manual (English) in Windows Help (CHM) Format, and the Zend Optimizer, which are available at http://www.php.net, and http://zend.com.
+php_installer downloads and installs PHP 5, the PECL extensions, the PHP Manual (English) in Windows Help (CHM) Format which are available at http://www.php.net, and http://zend.com.

 php_installer also performs the following: